 Last year, when we found out that our custodial services would only be happening two days a week, I had a parent donate a vacuum and a mop to our classroom.
 I kid you not, the most popular jobs were vacuuming and mopping, and the students that earned those positions were so proud to do this every single day.
 Oh, and the other FAVORITE job?
 Cutting lamination.
 Some would even beg to take it home to cut for me on the weekends!

-Besides the benefits of building responsibility and classroom community, when students each have a job and perform it well everyday, your classroom will run like a well-oiled machine.
+Besides the benefits of building responsibility and classroom community, when students each have a job and perform it well every day, your classroom will run like a well-oiled machine.
 If I am ever out of the classroom and we have a sub, I know that I will come back to a spotless room, with everything in its place.
-With all of the holiday parties coming up, my students know that they are responsible for their room, and they will work hard to keep everything running smoothly.

 So, while it may be a small change in your classroom, try it!
-I promise it will leave you with more energy at the end of each day, so you can go home and enjoy more time with your family!
+I promise it will leave you with more energy at the end of each day.